-CAP Safety Education Requirements are described in CAPR 62-1, CAP Safety Responsibilities & Procedures, 19 December 2012.
+CAP Safety Education Requirements are described in CAPR 160-1, CAP Safety Program, 1 November 2019.
 All members must be in compliance with the provisions of this regulation in order to participate in CAP activities, missions, exercises, meetings and to operate or ride as passenger in any CAP aircraft or vehicle.
 This regulation prescribes the Safety Risk Management (RM) Program.
 As appended by other regulations, operating instructions, it defines the structure and philosophies of the Safety Management System (SMS) and the practice of RM.

 Additional information about CAP Safety Education Requirements for all members and specific requirements for wing and group staff members may be found on the Safety Resources Page of this web site.